An Operational Framework for Nonclassicality in Quantum Communication Networks: Results

 For the case where $d=2$, we use variational optimization to maximize the violation of the signaling dimension witnesses in Table~\ref{Table:d2_signaling_dimension_witness}, plotting the results in Fig.~\ref{fig:ea_violations_of_qubit_signaling_dimension}.
 The behaviors in the set $\Qbb^{\Xmc\text{\stackon[1pt]{$\to$}{$\scriptstyle 2$}} \Ymc}_{\EA}$ are able to achieve the maximal possible violation for each nonclassicality witness.
 In general, EAQC resources can achieve the maximal score since entanglement plus one qubit communication allows for the transmission of two bits due to dense coding \cite{bennet1992_dense_coding}.
 Interestingly, a trit ($d=3$) of classical communication is sufficient to achieve the maximal possible violation for all facet inequalities in Table~\ref{Table:d2_signaling_dimension_witness} except $\Fbf_{4\to4}^b$.
 Thus, a sufficiently large violation of this inequality can witness EAQC of a qubit from a trit of classical communication ($d=3$).

-For EACC, we find no violations of the inequalities $\Fbf_{3\to 4}^a$ and $\Fbf_{4\to 4}^b$, confirming that entanglement cannot improve the communication value of a classical channel \cite{chitambar_2023_cv_channel}.
-Nonetheless, EACC resources still yield an operational advantage because all remaining nonclassicality witnesses can be violated.
-Moreover, we find that these violations require that the sender only use entanglement in the encoding for certain values of $x_1\in\Xmc_1$ while the entanglement is otherwise discarded.
-For the game $\Fbf_{6\to 4}^h$, our methods successfully reproduces the maximal violation derived by Frenkel \textit{et al.} \cite{Frenkel2022ea_signaling_dim_violation}.
+For EACC, we find no violations of the inequalities $\Fbf_{3\to 4}^a$ and $\Fbf_{4\to 4}^b$ because entanglement cannot improve the communication value of a classical channel \cite{chitambar_2023_cv_channel}.
+Nonetheless, EACC resources yield an operational advantage because all other nonclassicality witnesses can be violated.
+We find that these violations require that the sender only use entanglement in the encoding for certain values of $x_1\in\Xmc_1$ while the entanglement is otherwise discarded.
+For the game $\Fbf_{6\to 4}^h$, our methods successfully reproduce the maximal violation derived by Frenkel \textit{et al.} \cite{Frenkel2022ea_signaling_dim_violation}.

-One practical application of these entanglement-assisted nonclassical behaviors is to certify the presence of entanglement between sender and receiver in a semi-device-independent manner.
+One application of these entanglement-assisted nonclassical behaviors is in semi-device-independent certification of entanglement-assisted communication channels.
 Suppose that it is known that a bit (or qubit) of communication is used between sender and receiver in a point-to-point network.
 Then, a violation of any $d=2$ inequality in Table~\ref{Table:d2_signaling_dimension_witness} witnesses the presence of entanglement between the two parties.
 Furthermore, entanglement-assisted quantum communication can be discerned from entanglement-assisted classical communication by optimizing the communication value.
-Indeed, such violations serve as a minimal example of a semi-device-independent tests that can certify LOCC and LOQC resources.
+Indeed, such violations serve as a minimal example of a semi-device-independent test that certifies LOCC and LOQC resources.